SophieH93/myCookbook/README.md

 * **Plan-** I will need to ensure all the links work properly so when the user clicks on one they are brought to the correct page.

-* **Implementation-** Chcek that the nav links go to the correct page and the social media links open in a new tab to the correct website.
+* **Implementation-** Check that the nav links go to the correct page and the social media links open in a new tab to the correct website.

 * **Testing-** Use **session variables** and jinja **if/else** statements for the navigation so when the user logs in they are displayed with a different navbar.
   Use **target="_blank"** to open the **social** media links in a new tab.